elmital/FixMCStats/README.md

 ---
 ## <u>Issue tracker</u>

-When you open a ticket either for report a bug or an enhancement request make sure that no other ticket already exists.
+When you open a ticket either to report a bug or for an enhancement request make sure that no other ticket already exists.
 Always separate your tickets one ticket by bug/request.

 ### Report an issue (with the mod) :